Function Call

 Number: Multiplier

-Calculates a * b / c without rounding or overflow during the calculation.
-The result is rounded to the nearest fifth decimal place, yielding a result accurate to four decimal places.
+Calculates a * b / c without intermediate rounding or overflow.
+The result is rounded to the fifth decimal place, and the final result has up to four decimal places.

 Function Arguments